idodov/pixoo64-media-album-art/README.md

 ```

 __________
-> [!TIP]
-> The following music services have been tested: Apple Music, Spotify, Tidal, YouTube Music, MixCloud, and Sonos Radio.

 > [!NOTE]
 > While experimenting with the device, you may notice occasional freezes.
 These could potentially be due to power issues.
 To address this, it’s suggested to use a USB charger with an output of 3A for optimal performance.
 If you’re using a charger with a lower voltage (2A, which is the minimum required), it’s advisable to limit the screen brightness to no more than 90%.
 >